seemaullal/GuessingGame/README.md

-Guessing Game created using Javascript, jQuery, CSS, and HTML.
+Guessing Game created using Javascript, CSS, and HTML.